 The Virtual Device Controller provides a visual representation of your virtual device.

 You can interact with the virtual device through the Virtual Device Controller graphic user interface (GUI).
 Your changes in the GUI affect the underlying data model.
-Currently, the Virtual Device Controller supports the Dimmable Light device type.
+See Supported Devices for the full list of supported Matter Virtual Device types.

 Install the Virtual Device Controller